Wrap It All! The 25 Best Paracord Handle Wraps

 - Continuous Crowning (Crown Sennit)

 This method is merely a wrapping of rope around and around a handle.
 A special technique is used to secure your ends until you want to deploy your cord.
 Similar to a common whipping.
-Find instructions here.
+Find instructions here or learn the common whipping knot.

 This wrap is great for survival knives that have holes in the handle.
 It's a simple weave that gives a nice look.
 Also works with two colors.

 This one can hardly be considered a knot, but it makes a quick and excellent handle wrap just the same.
 Find out how to achieve this look here.
-This method was recently featured in the video game Counter Strike Global Offensive.
+Fun fact, this method is featured in the video game Counter Strike Global Offensive.

 This is, essentially, a bunch of overhand knots.
 Often used on the end of ropes to keep it from fraying.
 This wrap is a very quick and easy way to make a very nice handle wrap.
 Make sure your knots are all tied the same direction to keep this wrap looking neat and even.
 We've got a photo and a video tutorial for this one.